-Misophonia refers to having excess sensitivity to particular sounds.
+Misophonia involves having excess sensitivity to particular sounds.
 When triggered, someone with misophonia experiences intense reactions, such as anxiety, panic, resentment, and even rage.
 It can even cause them to feel acute distress that lasts for several hours after the event.
-While misophonia can be challenging, it is highly treatable, and therapeutic relief can come quickly and in many forms.
+While misophonia can be challenging, it is highly treatable with therapy and other accommodations.

 What Is Misophonia?